socialpoint-labs/sqlbucket/documentation/variables.rst

 --------------------

-Connection variables are simply a set of variables you can add based on connection names used when running a project.
-When you load project for a given connection, the connection variables matching that connection name will be passed over as values you can render on the SQL queries.
+Connection variables are simply a set of variables you can add based on connection names when running a project.
+When you a load project for a given connection, SQLBucket checks if some connection variables matches the connection name submitted and pass them over as values you can render on the SQL queries.

 This is optional to use.

 .. code-block:: python